The SOPHIE search for northern extrasolar planets. XVI. HD 158259: A compact planetary system in a near-3:2 mean motion

-It has been found that the $\log R'_{hk}$ has a strong long term signal.
+It has been found that the $\log R'_{hk}$ has a strong long-term signal.
 This one can be included in the analysis with a Gaussian process analysis, similarly to~\cite{haywood2014}.
 We consider a simple covariance model for the $\log R'_{HK}$

-We assume that $\sigma_{R}$ is equal to the standard deviation of the $\log R'_{HK}$ data, and fit the parameters $\sigma_{W}$ and $\tau$.
+We assume that $\sigma_{R}$ is equal to the standard deviation of the $\log R'_{HK}$ data, and we fit the parameters $\sigma_{W}$ and $\tau$.
 We find $\sigma_{W} = 0.9 \sigma_{R}$ and $\tau = 770$ d.
-We then predict the gaussian process value and its covariance with formulae 2.23, 2.24 in~\cite{rasmussen2005}.
+We then predicted the Gaussian process value and its covariance with formulae 2.23 and 2.24 in~\cite{rasmussen2005}.
 In Fig.~\ref{fig:rhkgp}, we represent the raw $\log R'_{HK}$ data on which the fitting is made.
-The Gaussian process and the one sigma standard deviation of the marginal distribution at $t$ are represented in light blue, and the prediction at the radial velocity measurement times in orange.
+The Gaussian process and the one sigma standard deviation of the marginal distribution at $t$ are represented in light blue, and the prediction at the radial velocity measurement times is in orange.

-We then perform the same analysis as in section~\ref{app:cv1}, except that we include the smoothed $\log R'_{HK}$ (orange points in Fig.~\ref{fig:rhkgp}) as a linear predictor in the model.
+We then performed the same analysis as in Section~\ref{app:cv1}, except that we include the smoothed $\log R'_{HK}$ (orange points in Fig.~\ref{fig:rhkgp}) as a linear predictor in the model.
 The results are presented in Fig.~\ref{fig:crossvalgp}.
-These are almost identical to the results of section~\ref{app:cv1}, except that, as expected, the 2000 d signal disappears.
-We point out that the cross validation score of the best model is -236, while the best cross validation scores including a fitted long term sinusoid is -228, pointing to a very slight advantage for the sinusoidal model of the long trend, but they cannot be distinguished with certainty.
+These are almost identical to the results of Section~\ref{app:cv1}, except that the 2000 d \ch{and 640 d} signals disappear.